Delay Compensation FAQ

 - Devices using "lookahead": Dynamic processors often come with a "lookahead" feature, which introduces a negative delay on the sidechain signal to allow the gain reduction to catch fast transients more effectively.

-Display the latency by hovering your cursor over a device title bar in Device View.
+Hover your cursor over a device title bar in Device View.
 The latency in shown in the status bar.
-Find out which Ableton devices introduce latency.
+See "How to view the latency of a plugin or Live device" for more details.

 - Graphics Elements are not compensated